-To help you keep abreast of the science and politics behind the Climate Crisis, we are pleased to provide a shortcut to trusted information.
+To keep abreast of the science and politics behind the Climate Crisis, here is a shortcut to trusted information.

 How much we know and how long we've known it

-Our understandings of the basic physics of climate change and its solutions date back to the early 1800s.
+Our understandings of the basic physics of climate change as well as its solutions date back to the early 1800s.

-1839, Solar Energy – at the age of 19 French physicist Alexander Edmond Becquerel observed and discovered the “photovoltaic (PV) effect” which was the foundation for generating electricity from solar cells.
+1839, photovoltaic (PV) effect – at the age of 19 French physicist Alexander Edmond Becquerel observed and discovered the “photovoltaic (PV) effect” which was the foundation for generating electricity from solar cells.

-1940s, Clean, Renewable Fuel – algae based alternatives for fossil fuels and petroleum based packaging were in development.
-Algae also provides a highly nourishing food supplement for humans, animals and soils.
-It could also displace greenhouse intense chemical fertilisers because treating degraded soils with algae increases water, nutrient and carbon holding capacities.
+1940s, renewable & regenerative liquid fuels – algae based alternatives for fossil fuels as well as petroleum based packaging (plastic) were in development.
+Roughly doubling its weight every 18-24 hours, algae grows extremely quickly by absorbing carbon dioxide and generating oxygen.
+It also provides a highly nourishing food supplement for humans, animals and soils, and is used medicinally.
+Since treating degraded soils with algae increases water, nutrient and carbon holding capacities, it could also displace greenhouse gas intense and generally highly polluting chemical fertilisers.

 Climate Council – Australia’s own independent, evidence-based organisation on climate science, impacts and solutions.